Egypt calls for anti-Islamic State coalition to confront militants in Libya

 Egypt and Libya said on Monday they launched air strikes against Islamic State targets in Libya.

-"Egypt renews its call for the international coalition against the Da'esh terrorist organisation ... to take the necessary measures to confront the terrorist Da'esh organisation and other similar terrorist organisations on Libyan territories," the foreign ministry said in a statement, using an Arabic acronym for the group.
+"Egypt renews its call for the international coalition against the Da'esh terrorist organization ... to take the necessary measures to confront the terrorist Da'esh organization and other similar terrorist organizations on Libyan territories," the foreign ministry said in a statement, using an Arabic acronym for the group.

 (Reporting by Omar Fahmy; Writing by Yara Bayoumy; Editing by Michael Georgy)